kdave/btrfs-progs/Documentation/Feature-by-version.rst

         Debugging functionality to verify extent references.
 New mount option
         <i>ref-verify</i>, must be built with CONFIG_BTRFS_FS_REF_VERIFY.

-4.15 - zlib level
+4.15 - ZLIB level
-        Allow to set the zlib compression level via mount option, e.g. like *compress=zlib:9*.
-The levels match the default zlib compression levels.
+        Allow to set the ZLIB compression level via mount option, e.g. like *compress=zlib:9*.
+The levels match the default ZLIB compression levels.
 The default is 3.

 4.15 - v2 of LOGICAL_INO ioctl
         An enhanced version of ioctl that can translate logical extent offset to inode numbers, "who owns this block".
-For certain usecases the V1 performs bad and this is addressed by V2.
+For certain use cases the V1 performs bad and this is addressed by V2.
         [https://git.kernel.org/linus/d24a67b2d997c860a42516076f3315c2ad2d2884
         Read more.]